paganello/FTPB/README.md

 # Flexible Transactions Parser bot (FTPB):
-A super flexible receipt (or text) --> Mysql parser, based on Azure and OpenAI APIS.
+A super flexible receipt (or text) to Mysql parser, based on Azure and OpenAI APIS.